Table of Contents Show

 Finding the right apartment in New York City is tough.
-You have scoured and visited numerous properties, maybe even placing offers on a couple of apartments, only to be turned down or losing a best and final offer.
-Now, your hard work is about to pay off, and you are on the cusp of the American Dream.
-Your offer has been accepted, and you think it is smooth sailing.
+You have scoured and visited many properties, maybe even placing offers on a couple of homes, only to be turned down or lose a best and final offer.
+The seller’s accepted your offer, only to reconsider and doubt your purchase.
+Buyer’s remorse is a commonly known phenomenon; sellers may also have second thoughts.
+Beware of Seller’s remorse.
+Your hard work is about to pay off, and you are on the cusp of the American Dream.

-While there can be any number of reasons for a seller to change his/her mind, there are several that are more common.
-Seller’s remorse often happens because the seller was not really motivated in the first place and was just testing the market.
-A related reason is a seller deciding he/she was not happy with the price after all and decides to wait for a stronger market.
+While there can be many reasons for a seller to change their mind, several are more common.
+Seller’s remorse often happens because the seller was not motivated initially and tested the market.
+A related reason is a seller deciding they were not happy with the price after all and decided to wait for a stronger market.

-There are other, emotional reasons, such as not wanting to let go of the memories.
-Another common reason is a separation or divorce.
-In this situation, one party may decide he or she wants to return back “home.”
+There are other emotional reasons, such as not wanting to let go of the memories.
+Another common cause is separation or divorce.
+In this situation, one party may intend to return to the “home.”

 Sellers have few options once they have countersigned a contract and accepted the deposit, which is good news for buyers.
 If this is happening to you, check your sales agreement.
-Make sure there are no contingencies that allow the seller to back out of the deal.
+Ensure no contingencies allow the seller to back out of the deal.

-From the buyer’s point of view, make sure you follow the contract, such as obtaining a mortgage within a certain time frame.
+From the buyer’s perspective, make sure you follow the contract, obtaining a mortgage within a specific time frame.
 Otherwise, you have given the sellers away out.
-A mortgage contingency can provide you with protection, allowing you to back out of the deal if you cannot obtain a loan within a specified period in most cases for the full valuation of the contract price, such as 30 to 60 days.
-You should adhere to these guidelines, or obtain an extension promptly, lest this be used against you.
+A mortgage contingency can provide you with protection, allowing you to back out of the deal if you cannot obtain a loan within a specified period for the full valuation of the contract price, such as 30 to 60 days.
+You should adhere to these guidelines or obtain an extension promptly, lest this is used against you.
 Similarly, you need to follow other aspects of the process, such as getting an inspection if desired within the due diligence period, typically five to seven business days.
-Delays in the signing of the contract can allow the sellers time to reassess and back out.
+Delays in signing the contract can allow the sellers time to reassess and back out.

-Once the contract is signed, the seller is in breach of contract if he/she backs out.
-This assumes you have met all of your requirements, and there are no contingencies that allow the seller to exit without penalty, of course.
+Once the contract is signed, the seller is in breach of contract if they back out.
+Assume you have met all your requirements, and no contingencies allow the seller to exit without penalty.

-You can hire a lawyer, and sue for “specific performance”, which compels the buyer to transfer the property under the terms of the contract.
-Attorney and court fees may be tacked on, should it go that far.
+You can hire a lawyer and sue for “specific performance,” which compels the buyer to transfer the property under the contract terms.
+Should it go that far, attorney and court fees may be tacked.